ildyria/Dance/Posture.md

     - Go lower and make connection at the knees and under the rib cage.
     - Chest has to stay in place and not twist, idem for the hips.
     - **CHECK if hips are correctly placed: straight/slightly inward partner**

+Do not forget to give place to partner especially with the right arm.

 ## Feeling